Thursday, June 18, 2026

 7 pm dinner at hotel with view of street front and ocean.
 This area flat surfaced.
 Very large covered porch seating along street.

-Beef on pelanta-risoto?
+Beef on polenta risotto.
 Large Greek salads to share.
-Fried musaka.
+Fried moussaka.
 Mythos beer.

 A walk back to room.
 Our room called, "The Day Sailing" Villa.
 A food market a few blocks down beach street.
 We continually stocked up on bottled water and bought also from motor coach driver for one Euro.